giraone/testdata-generator/README.md

   - More additional fields added: iban, email
   - POM changed for stable JAR file
 - Version 1.1.0 (27.05.2019)
-  - Updated versions of Jackson and log4j-api to latest versions without security vulnerabilities
+  - Updated versions of Jackson and log4j-api to the latest versions without security vulnerabilities